simonboy77/VST_Plugin/README.md

 My very own VST Plugin

+YOU NEED JUCE EXPERIENCE FOR THIS

 How to get the header files of the soundwaves working:

-(You can find everything below and more in the src folder, check the PluginProcessor and PluginEditor classes)
+(You can find everything below and more in the src folder, check the PluginProcessor and PluginEditor classes, and I recommend looking at those files and the differences with your code)

 -Put all the headers in the same folder as your PluginProcessor.cpp